 L.A.
 Care has written service agreements with delegated Plan Partners, Specialty Health Plans, and External Entities to provide specific health care services and perform other delegated functions.
 L.A.
 Care requires and ensures that each delegate is capable of managing the delegated activities and are in compliance with L.A.
-Care, current NCQA standards and state and federal regulatory requirements.
+Care, current NCQA standards, state and federal regulatory requirements, and other applicable regulatory requirements and guidelines.
 Specific elements of the QI program may be delegated; however, L.A.
-Care remains responsible for and has appropriate structures and mechanisms to oversee all delegated QI activities.
+Care remains responsible for and has appropriate structures and mechanisms to oversee all delegated QI activities including health equity.
 All components of the QI process, maintained by delegates, will be made available to L.A.
 Care at the time of scheduled oversight audits as well as ongoing monitoring.
 On an annual basis, L.A.
 Care evaluates the delegates' performance against NCQA, DMHC/DHCS, and CMS standards for the delegated activities.
 L.A.
 Care also conducts ongoing monitoring through oversight reports, meetings, and collaboration to continually assess compliance with standards and requirements.
 Oversight audit and monitoring results are reviewed, opportunities for performance improvement are identified and reported to the delegate.
+The delegate must have an established QI program, which includes health equity, work plan, and policies and procedures consistent and current with L.A.
+Care QI Program and NCQA standards.
 A Corrective Action Plan (CAP) is issued if deemed necessary, to address deficiencies.
 After the delegate receives final Annual Audit Findings, the delegate has 15 business days to provide L.A.
 Care a completed CAP form.
 After all CAPs for all audit areas are accepted and audit is closed, L.A.
 Care may conduct a CAP validation 60 calendar days after audit close date to ensure that substantial correction of deficiencies occurred and the CAP implemented was satisfactory.